Metrological/metrological-sdk/docs/index.md

 # Metrological SDK Reference

-The Reference Documentation for Metrological SDK contains detailed descriptions of the Metrological SDK *Plugins* that you can use when you are developing Apps targetted at the Metrological Platform.
+The Reference Documentation for Metrological SDK contains detailed descriptions of the Metrological SDK *Plugins* that you can use when you are developing Apps targeted at the Metrological Platform.

 The available Metrological SDK plugins are, in alphabetical order: